The-Known-Galaxy/archives/jedi/persons_of_interest/carth_onasi/carth_onasi.md

 After the war ended, Carth planned to leave the Navy and return to his family on Telos IV.

 # Section 1

-One of Carth’s best known traits is his loyalty and heroism.
+One of Carthâ€™s best known traits is his loyalty and heroism.
 He held a strong true dedication to the Republic and its ideals way more than he held anything else.
 The second thing he held close was his family, which was everything to him.
 He then later came in contact with the previously known Sith Lord Darth Revan, and followed his orders to serve the Republic for the greater good.